leapmotion-examples/UnityModules/docs/content/200-Interaction-Engine.md

 If you aren't familiar with Leap-enabled XR rigs, check out @ref xr-rig-setup.

-It is possible to use a custom camera rig in combination with Leap Motion.
+It is possible to use a custom camera rig in combination with Ultraleap hand tracking.
 If you'd like to use something other than the **Leap Rig** prefab, you should make sure you have a camera tagged MainCamera in your scene, and that it has children with the same components and linkages that you can find beneath the Camera object in the **Leap Rig** prefab.
 Note that the Interaction Engine on its own does not render hands, it only instantiates physical representations of hands.

 At Leap, we tend to put player-centric scripts in dedicated GameObjects that are siblings of the Main Camera object.
 For example, the AttachmentHands script offers a convenient way to attach arbitrary objects to any of the joints in a Leap hand representation, and it belongs in such a sibling GameObject.
 To create AttachmentHands for use in your scene, you would:
 - Create a new GameObject in your scene